yoanastamenova/Express_Test/README.md

    }

-33. add the needed columns and entities into the file
+33. add the needed columns and entities into the file above

 34. add entities in db such as entities: [`${__dirname}/models/**/*{.ts,.js}`]